dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 For information about how to use Apache on Linux as a reverse proxy server for Kestrel, see [Using Apache Web Server as a reverse proxy](../../publishing/apache-proxy.md).

-## HttpSys (WebListener in ASP.NET Core 1.x)
+## HttpSys

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)

+HttpSys is named WebListener in ASP.NET Core 1.x.
 If you run your ASP.NET Core app on Windows, WebListener is an alternative that you can use for scenarios where you want to expose your app to the Internet but you can't use IIS.

 ![WebListener](weblistener/_static/weblistener-to-internet.png)